olegz/devnexus/recipe-local-web/README.md

 # Day 2 Add Web Functionality To Your Function

-This is a recipe that can be added to the existing project using Spring CLI to add web functionality to your spring-cloud-function based project.
+This is a recipe that can be added to an existing project using Spring CLI to add web functionality to your app.

 . . .
 ## Getting Started